n64blog/n64blog.github.io/_posts/2017-4-2-n64-games-that-are-like-second-jobs.md

 ### Skills you’ll require: ###
 - intricate knowledge of the Densha De Go!
 64 custom train controller’s five speed and eight brake settings
 - impeccable timing and accuracy: you are expected to stop your train at very specific platform markers at the specified time or you will be heavily penalised
-- in-depth understanding of Japanese rail signals and warnings: again, you will be heavily penalised for failing to adhere.
+- in-depth understanding of Japanese rail signals and warnings: again, you will be heavily penalised for failing to adhere
 - ability to react incredibly quickly to sudden (unseen) hazards: as above, you will be heavily penalised if you do not.

 ![Densha de Go!
 64 gameplay of snowy train route](/assets/images/games/densha-de-go-64/densha-de-go-64-snow-line.jpg)